 How is it Celebrated?

-On the first day (Bhogi Pongal), houses are thoroughly cleaned and decorated.
+On the first day (Bhogi Pongal), houses are thoroughly cleaned and decorated to get rid of any negativity.
 The entrances are adorned with rangoli (kolam).
 You'll be able to see colorful kolams in the streets everywhere, early in the morning!
 People buy new clothes and take oil baths.
-During the festival, families gather to feast and dance.

 If you're in Chennai in the week before Pongal, don't miss the Mylapore Festival that's held there.

 In addition to cleaning their homes on the first day of the festival, people undertake a special ritual to honor Indra the rain god for providing enough rain for a prosperous harvest.
 Farmers anoint their implements with sandalwood paste as well.

 On the main Pongal day (the second day, called Surya Pongal or Thai Pongal), the Sun God is worshiped to seek blessings for an abundant harvest.